plone/training/docs/voltoaddons/01-addon-basics.md

 ```

 Instantiate the new block in a Volto page then save the page.
 This is a small
 development optimization.
-When changing code while developing the HMR will kick
+When changing code while developing, the HMR will kick
 in and replace the content on the edit page with the one loaded initially from
 the server.
 If you haven't saved the block yet, you'll need to recreate it again.

 ### Improve the block edit